keu/docs/learn/airflow-datasets.md

 You can reference the dataset in a task by passing it to the task's `outlets` parameter. `outlets` is part of the `BaseOperator`, so it's available to every Airflow operator.

 When you define a task's `outlets` parameter, Airflow labels the task as a producer task that updates the datasets.
 It is up to you to determine which tasks should be considered producer tasks for a dataset.
 As long as a task has an outlet dataset, Airflow considers it a producer task even if that task doesn't operate on the referenced dataset.
-In the following example, Airflow treats both `upstream_task_1` and `upstream_task_2` as producer tasks even though they only run `sleep` in a bash shell.
+In the following example, the `write_instructions_to_file` and `write_info_to_file` are both producer tasks because they have defined outlets.

-<CodeBlock language="python">{dataset_upstream1}</CodeBlock>
+<CodeBlock language="python">{dataset_producer}</CodeBlock>

 After a dataset is defined in one or more producer tasks, consumer DAGs in your Airflow environment listen to the producer tasks and run whenever the task completes, rather than running on a time-based schedule.
-For example, if you have a DAG that should run when `dag1_dataset` and `dag2_dataset` are updated, you define the DAG's schedule using the names of the datasets.
+For example, if you have a DAG that should run when the `INSTRUCTIONS` and `INFO` datasets are updated, you define the DAG's schedule using the names of the datasets.

 Any task that is scheduled with a dataset is considered a consumer task even if that task doesn't consume the referenced dataset.
 In other words, it is up to you as the DAG author to correctly reference and use the dataset that the consumer DAG is scheduled on.

-<CodeBlock language="python">{dataset_downstream_1_2}</CodeBlock>
+<CodeBlock language="python">{dataset_consumer}</CodeBlock>

 Any number of datasets can be provided to the `schedule` parameter as a list.
 The DAG is triggered after all of the datasets have received at least one update due to a producing task completing successfully.